louisblankemeier/NumpyTex/README.md

 `pip install git+https://github.com/louisblankemeier/numpy-tex`

-*Warning: generated latex scripts have only been tested in Overleaf*
+*Generated latex scripts have only been tested in Overleaf*

 ## Usage